Spatial Qubit Entanglement Witness for Quantum Natured Gravity: Spatial qubit methodology for witnessing gravitational entanglement

-The spread of wavepackets scales approximately inversely proportional to its initial width $\sigma_d(0)$: $\sigma(t)\sim\frac{\hbar t}{m \sigma_d(0)}$.
-Therefore, application of squeezing operator at $\tau$, squeezes width of the wavepacket and speeds up subsequent spreading.
-This technique can be accomplished by passing the test masses through local Harmonic potentials with jumps between frequencies.
-More precisely, $n$ sudden switches between frequencies $\omega_1$ and $\omega_2$, with a quarter period of harmonic evolution in each frequency, squeezes the wavepackets spatially by a factor $(\omega_1/\omega_2)^n$ \cite{janszky1992strong,rashid2016experimental}.
-As, for the squeezing, we have to expend a quarter period of time $\pi/2\omega_j$ in each frequency $\omega_j$, this inevitably requires a time On the other hand, the amount of squeezing depends on satisfying $t^{x,y}_{meas} \approx t^z_{meas}=\tau$.
-We want the $t_{squeeze}$ to be a negligible time-scale in comparison to the other times of the problem as the gravitational entanglement is always happening (we cannot stop it).
-Thus $n,\omega_1,\omega_2$ must be so chosen that
+The spread of a wavepacket scales approximately inversely with its initial width $\sigma_d(0)$: $\sigma(t)\sim\frac{\hbar t}{m \sigma_d(0)}$.
+Application of a squeezing operator at $\tau$ reduces $\sigma_d(0)$ and speeds up subsequent spreading.
+The technique can be implemented by passing the test masses through local harmonic potentials with sudden frequency jumps: $n$ sudden switches between frequencies $\omega_1$ and $\omega_2$, with a quarter period of harmonic evolution at each frequency, squeezes the wavepackets spatially by a factor $(\omega_1/\omega_2)^n$ \cite{janszky1992strong,rashid2016experimental,liu2019photon}.
+This procedure inevitably consumes a time $t_{\rm squeeze}=n(\pi/2\omega_1+\pi/2\omega_2)$, which must satisfy

 Squeezing thus places significant demands on this protocol.
+The detailed hardware requirements -- diamagnetic trapping, ultra-low dissipation rates, and the corresponding constraints on temperature and pressure -- are discussed in Appendix~\ref{app:squeezing}.